nafizjiwa/REDUX-CORE-API/README.md

 - `store.subscribe( )` - Method used by the store to Listen and Respond to dispatched Actions

     `store.subscribe(changeListenerFunction)` --> Subscribes the Listener to the store
-- State Change Listener is then executed whenever stores state changes
+- State Change Listener is then executed whenever state changes in the store

-- Then when Action creator is passed directly to the store.dispatch() the creator executes store.dispatch(actionCreator());
+- Then when Action creator is passed directly to the store.dispatch() the creator executes

+              store.dispatch(actionCreator());

 - 'store.subscribe( )' also returns an unsubscribe function which allow the listener to stop listening to store changes or dispatches made to the store